Keith Schmidt, MD

 During kyphoplasty, Dr. Schmidt injects a special cement into your spine that restores normal vertebral height and alleviates pain.

-When you see Dr. Schmidt at Amita Comprehensive Pain Management Program for a vertebral compression fracture consultation, he conducts a thorough evaluation to determine the best treatment for you.
+When you see Dr. Schmidt at Ascension Comprehensive Pain Management Program for a vertebral compression fracture consultation, he conducts a thorough evaluation to determine the best treatment for you.

 He may consider you a candidate for the minimally invasive procedure if you have a painful vertebral compression fracture that interferes with your daily activities.
 He performs the procedure for people who developed the vertebral compression fracture from osteoporosis or metastatic cancer.